We care for our customers and make their experience easier.

 You'll be notified of the decision as soon as practicable, but in no more than 20 working days of the application being accepted.
 If your request is complex or for a large amount of information we may ask you to give us more time.
 If there’s a need to consult with a third party, more time is automatically given and we'll let you know the outcome as soon as practicable, but no later than 40 working days.
 We'll let you know if this is happening.

 If the application or part of the application is refused, we’ll provide the reason(s) for the refusal as part of the decision, along with details on the right to seek a review.
-This is done by writing to: Right to Information Officer, TasNetworks, PO Box 606, MOONAH TAS 7009.
+This is done by writing to: Right to Information Officer, TasNetworks, PO Box 606, MOONAH TAS 7009 or RTIOfficer@tasnetworks.com.au.

-Zero Harm is about looking after ourselves, our work mates, our contractors, our community and our environment at all times.
-It's about raising awareness and focusing on behaviours to continually improve the way we work.
+At TasNetworks, the Safety is at the heart of what we do.
+The safety of our people, the community and the environment is about raising awareness and focusing on behaviours to continually improve the way we work.

 - No harm to our people and the public

-We'll actively engage and consult with our people, our customers and other relevant stakeholders to achieve Zero Harm.
-Achieving Zero Harm requires ongoing and unwavering commitment from all team members and contractors.
+We will actively engage and consult with our people, customers and other relevant stakeholders to achieve our HSE objectives.
+Achieving our HSE goals requires ongoing and unwavering commitment from all team members and contractors.

 Code of Conduct